purnatag/purnatag.github.io/whimsy.md

 -- George Carlin

 I have recently started blogging, and I wrote my first technical article (aimed more towards entertainment than elightenment) on Quantum Supremacy [here](https://medium.com/@purnatag/quantum-supremacy-for-noobs-like-me-afaf9a43d5e7).
+I intend to continue writing such sacrilegious meme-filled articles on technical concepts, so if you are interested in that kind of stuff, please consider following me!

 In general, I have too many hobbies, none of which I am particularly great at.
 I find this a wonderful occurence that prevents me from being biased towards any one thing :P